lukelloydjones/Validation-free-age-calibration/README.md

 # Validation-free-age-calibration

-This repository contains R code and TMB (Template Model Builder) source files for fitting close-kin mark-recapture (CKMR) models that account for errors-in-variables.
-These models are designed to estimate demographic parameters, such as population size, from genetic kinship data while explicitly acknowledging and correcting for uncertainty in relatedness assignments.
+This repository contains R code and TMB (Template Model Builder) source files for fitting close-kin mark-recapture (CKMR) models that account for errors in chronological age measurements.

 ---

 ## Key Features

 * **TMB-based Estimation:** Utilizes TMB for fast and robust maximum likelihood estimation of model parameters.
-* **Errors-in-Variables (EIV) Framework:** Explicitly models and corrects for potential errors in kinship assignments, leading to more accurate and less biased population estimates.
+* **Errors-in-Variables (EIV) Framework:** Explicitly models and corrects for potential errors in chronological age leading to more accurate and less biased population estimates.
 * **CKMR Analysis:** Provides a complete workflow for analyzing kinship data to infer demographic quantities.
-* **Modular Code:** Organized R and C++ files for ease of understanding and modification.

 ---